I’m Italian but grew up between Germany and Spain, and am currently based in Singapore.

 Some of my favourite books include Revolting Prostitutes by Molly Smith and Juno Mac, GAZE BACK by Marylyn Tan, the Nightrunner series by Lynn Flewelling, The Argonauts by Maggie Nelson, Agua Viva by Clarice Lispector, The Girl Who Smiled Beads by Clemantine Wamariya, The Goldfinch by Donna Tartt, Smoke Gets in Your Eyes by Caitlin Doughty, Kumkum Malhotra by Preti Taneja, The Song of Achilles by Madeline Miller, The Universe Versus Alex Woods by Gavin Extence, Rubyfruit Jungle by Rita Mae Brown and the Heroes of Olympus series by Rick Riordan.

-Yes please!
 If you’d like to read along with me this year, I’ve set up a few reading challenges on The StoryGraph.

 - Read the World is my attempt at reading books from all over the world.
 It’s a life-long, slow-paced challenge that you can join at any point.
 I’m still in the process of adding countries and books, so it’s by no means complete and more of a work-in-progress.

-- Anti-Capitalist Inspiration is another life-long challenge and my attempt at reading anti-capitalist and resistance books in a variety of genres (fantasy, dystopian, literary, memoir, essays, non-fiction, etc.)
+- Anti-Capitalist Inspiration is another life-long challenge and my attempt at reading anti-capitalist and resistance books in a variety of genres (fantasy, dystopian, literary, memoir, essays, non-fiction, etc.).

-- Revolution Book Club is a challenge I’ve taken on with my girlfriend.
+- Revolution Book Club is a challenge I’ve taken on with my partner.
 We’re reading 12 books this year that we hope will inspire us and teach us about global resistance and revolutionary movements.